 Think of the bigger picture:

 What do you see yourself doing after ten years?
 Are you comfortable with spending your day with excel sheets in an office cubicle or do you prefer something more unusual?
-But as a commerce student, you have the liberty to be an accountant, professional consultant, lawyer, teacher, a startup founder, etc. Picturing your life in the future will help you select the right course for yourself now.
+But as a commerce student, you have the liberty to be an accountant, professional consultant, lawyer, teacher, startup founder, etc. Picturing your life in the future will help you select the right course for yourself now.

 Talk to your seniors:

 Unfortunately, there is a huge knowledge gap in your 12th standard syllabus, college syllabus, and on-the-job work.
 Many things that you study in schools and colleges are seldom used in your professional life.
-Talking to your older siblings, seniors from school, teachers.
+Talking to your older siblings, seniors from school, and teachers.
 They can help you bridge this gap and understand the real element of the career you see yourself in.
 For example, being an accountant or a stock market broker can seem exciting in movies, but the life of these professionals can be drastically different behind the scenes.